enthought/mayavi/docs/source/mayavi/example_fire.rst

      Vector Norm` menu.

-  6. If you now create a `ScalarCutPlane`, you will see a new `Modules` node under the `ExtractVectorNorm` node.
+  6. If you now create a `ScalarCutPlane`, you will see a new `Colors and legends` node under the `ExtractVectorNorm` node.
 This scalar cut plane is displaying colors for the velocity magnitude that the filter has created.
-You can drag the iso-surface module from the other `Modules` node and drop it on this `Modules` node so that the IsoSurface generated is for the velocity magnitude and not for the scalars chosen in the data.
+You can drag the iso-surface module from the other `Colors and legends` node and drop it on this `Colors and legends` node so that the IsoSurface generated is for the velocity magnitude and not for the scalars chosen in the data.

      Note that the view on the left represents a pipeline of the flow of the data from `source -> filter -> modules`.
 Essentially the